 Quality policy controls are institutionalised at all University levels.
 This is undoubtedly a popular Programme, attracting excellent students with different academic backgrounds.
-Indeed, the Programme is very well designed in terms of curriculum, course sequence, and overall framework (e.g., clearly defined learning outcomes and appropriate balance between core and elective courses).
+Indeed, it is very well-designed regarding curriculum, course sequence and overall framework (e.g., clearly defined learning outcomes and appropriate balance between core and elective courses).
 In addition, students can structure their studies efficiently, complete their Programme requirements on time and receive the necessary academic and administrative support.
-There is no doubt that it is a popular program that will attract outstanding students from a variety of academic backgrounds.
-However, the Panel considers that there is room for improvement, particularly with regard to the internal quality assurance policy procedures, which need to reflect better the Programme's objectives, scope, and future strategic objectives.
-The Panel commends the professionalism and dedication of all Faculty members and recognises that the Programme fully adheres to the provisions of Principle 1.
+There is no doubt that this is a popular Programme that will attract outstanding students from a variety of academic backgrounds.
+However, the Panel considers that there is still room for improvement, particularly concerning the internal quality assurance policy procedures, which need to reflect better the Programme's objectives, scope, and future strategic objectives.
+Finally, the Panel commends the professionalism and dedication of the teaching staff and acknowledges that the Programme fully complies with Principle 1.

 Principle 1: Quality assurance policy and quality goal setting

 for the postgraduate study programmes of the institution

 and the academic unit

 Fully compliant X

 Substantially compliant

-Partially compliant
+Partially compliant Non-compliant

-Non-compliant